arneldy/arneldy.github.io/projects/homelab.md

 - crontab -e bash script for automated NAS back-up.

 #### 2.0 Pi-Zero
-Power directly by my router, so both turn on and off at the same time.
+Powered directly by my router, so both turn on and off at the same time.

 Current services I run on it:
 1. Pi-Hole